(Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome; Takayasu's Arteritis)

 Takayasu arteritis is a chronic disorder with symptoms that fluctuate in severity.

-Sometimes the disorder begins with fevers, muscle and joint aches, loss of appetite, weight loss, and night sweats.
+Sometimes the disorder begins with fever, muscle and joint aches, loss of appetite, weight loss, and night sweats.
 But usually, symptoms occur when an artery narrows, reducing blood flow to part of the body, as in the following:

 Arms or legs: The arms ache and tire easily when repetitive arm movements are done or the arms are elevated for a long period of time.
 When walking, people may feel pain, usually in the calves—a symptom called claudication.
 The pulse and blood pressure may be decreased in one or both arms or legs.